CPD Activity Accreditation Standards for the

 - Evaluation of outcomes

-Administrative Standard 3: All accredited group learning activities must maintain
+Administrative Standard 3: All accredited self-assessment programs must maintain

 attendance records and provide participants with a certificate of participation that includes the